slamice/wri/hipsters/first-draft/ch01 - outside.md

 "Band guy?
 Yea he's coming."
 I said.

+My next guess was Matt never shows up.
+He was usually late and occasionally we'd get pissed at him but we were usually late too.
+High expectations abound, no one was happy.
+At least we had cigarettes I didn't smoke.

 "What about Renee?
 Your girlfriend coming out?"
 Jack said it, but both him and Ryan gave some wicked smiles.

 "She's taking it easy tonight, she's got mono."